 - Other Comments—The organizations of Trunk Release Urgently Needed Coalition (TRUNC), the Center for Auto Safety (CAS), and some other responders to the NPRM recommended that NHTSA mandate retrofit kits for in-use vehicles.
 TRUNC urged NHTSA to mandate that retrofit kits be made available for all vehicles with trunks that have been manufactured for the past 10 years.

 One manufacturer asked if the agency would permit a special “valet” key feature that could mechanically block out the internal trunk latch release system.
 This “special valet key” allows the owner to mechanically override the electronic locking system of the vehicles and thus prevent anyone from accessing the trunk or its contents, even with the remote transmitter, should the owner be required to turn his vehicle over to a valet or parking attendant.
 As noted earlier, this feature mechanically blocks out the internal trunk latch.

 NHTSA's Response—While NHTSA has the authority to issue requirements regulating the performance of aftermarket equipment for use or installation in new or used vehicles, the agency cannot mandate manufacturing of particular types of equipment.
 Thus, while the agency could regulate the performance of retrofit interior trunk releases, it could not mandate that they be manufactured or made available to the public.
 With regards to the “special valet key feature” that could override the lock release system inside of the trunk of the vehicle, NHTSA will not permit such a feature.
-The convenience of assured trunk security is not compelling enough to justify overriding this safety feature.
+The convenience of assured trunk security is not Start Printed Page 63020compelling enough to justify overriding this safety feature.
 The special valet key feature could also be used by criminals to keep their victim locked in the trunk.